red-devils-ada/data_stroy/index.md

 <iframe src="{{ site.baseurl }}/images/graphs/correction_emission_belgium.html" frameborder="0" allowfullscreen="false" style='width:100%; height:600px' scrolling="no"></iframe>

 In this plot, the contribution of trade and transport to emission is plotted for Belgium.
-While animal products normally contribute more greenhouse gasses, the import and transportation of vegetal products have a bigger influence than their animal counterparts.
+While animal products normally contribute more greenhouse gases, the import and transportation of vegetal products have a bigger influence than their animal counterparts.
+Indeed Belgium is a meet producer and exports a lot of it.
 Notice also that for vegetables, the transport has a bigger influence (due to large volumes), while for animal products the transportation costs can almost be neglected.

 This leads us to the following conclusion results for Belgium:
 <iframe src="{{site.baseurl}}/images/graphs/emission_belgium_corrected.html" frameborder="0" allowfullscreen="false" style='width:100%; height:600px' scrolling="no"></iframe>